Learning Disability Today

 Supporting professionals working in learning disability and autism services

 Assistive technology can promote independence and improve people’s lives as well as save money.
-What’s not to like? asks Sally Gillen…
+What’s not to like for people with learning disabilities? asks Sally Gillen…

 It was a simple wish.
 All Lorraine, Gaynor and Amanda wanted to do was to sleep under their own roof alone andsay “goodbye” rather than “goodnight” to their carer at the end ofthe day.
 After telecare sensors were installed, their wish was granted.